AungMyoKyaw/meta-coursera-specialization/meta-backend/The-Full-Stack/little-lemon-booking-system/README.md

 # Little Lemon Booking System

 Welcome to the **Little Lemon Booking System**!
-This web application allows restaurant visitors to make table reservations online, and lets administrators manage bookings and menu items.
+This web application allows restaurant visitors to make table reservations online and lets administrators manage bookings and menu items.

 ---